NeuroJSON/jnifti/lib/matlab/README.md

 MATLAB and GNU Octave without needing additional components.
 To just reading and writing the un-compressed NIfTI and Analyze7.5 files (.nii, .hdr/.img), one only needs to run `addpath('/path/to/jnifti')`.
-For MATLAB, JNIfTI toolbox utilizes memmapfile-based disk-reading, making it very fast.
-For Octave, memmapfile is currently not implemented, so, a full reading is required.
+For MATLAB, JNIfTI toolbox utilizes `memmapfile`-based disk-reading, making it very fast.
+For Octave, `memmapfile` is currently not implemented, so, a full reading is required.

 The JNIfTI toolbox is also capable of reading/writing gzip-compressed NIfTI and Analyze7.5 files (.nii.gz, .hdr.gz, .img.gz).
 This feature is supported in MATLAB